Bhaskers-Blu-Org2/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

     c.
 Location: **East US 2** or **West Europe**

     NOTE: Not all Azure Automation features are supported in all regions.
-We suggest using East US 2 or West Europe, whichever is closer to you.Leave the run as account state as default.
+We suggest using East US 2 or West Europe, whichever is closer to you.
+Leave the run as account state as default.

     ![Fields in the Add Automation Account blade are set to the previously defined settings.](images/Lab-guide/image22.png "Add Automation Account blade")